Let’s stop misleading our users with

 meaningless classification rates!

-I recently watched an interesting video of David Siegel, in which he talks about the Accuracy Fallacy.
+I recently watched an interesting video of Eric Siegel, in which he talks about the Accuracy Fallacy.
 This is a theme I often talk about and touched (although not as clearly as he did) in another post a few years ago, when I wrote about classification, ROC and Lift (Gain) curves.
 Siegel really coined the term very well and motivated me to write this little post, and a term I will use frequently from now on.

 In the data science community, we have a bad tendency of overly exaggerating the quality of our models, often not consciously.
 We are simply trained to use the wrong KPI, and the general population understands them even worse than we do.

 When I learned classification techniques back in the late 90/early 2000, the KPI we all used was the classification table, expressed in percentage, and nobody seemed to have a problem with that.

 Then, the ROC took over, which is already a huge improvement, as it expressed the dynamic component of a classification table.
 The classification assumes a constant cut-off in terms of probability, often 50% or an “optimum” point set to maximize hit rate, or accuracy.

 Let’s take this simple example of a very good predictive model.